ToruNiina/libasd/README.md

 ### I don't want to use streams.
 What can I do?

-You can pass a `char const*` to `read_asd` function in the same way as streams.
+You can pass a `char const*` to `read_asd` function in exactly the same way as streams.

 ### I need only file-header information.
 Frame data are not needed.

-There is `asd::read_header` function.
+libasd provides `asd::read_header` function.
 It reads only file-header information.
 You can use this function in the same way as `read_asd`.

 ```cpp